khaleds5769/sep11-freedom-project/entries/entry04.md

 ##### 3/21/22

-### Where I'm at for the Freedom Project:
+### Where I'm at for the Freedom Project

 ### The website:

 I have completed my login page that the users would see to enter their username and password.
 I have also created a separate page that contains the actual to-do list and that's 70 percent finished.

-I learned to successfully recieve the user's input that they put in the login page.
+I learned to successfully recieve the user's [input](https://console.firebase.google.com/u/0/project/my-to-do-list-fc7b1/firestore/data/~2Fusername~2Fkhaleds5769) that they put in the login page.
 I have created a login page with a register button and they can input their username and password and I would be able to see it on the backend.
 I was able to successfully do that by doing this:

 ```js